Hi, I am Mieke ...

 ... and I believe sustainable change starts with a good story.
 This conviction is the driving force behind my work that honors the animals, our planet, and the arts.
 While these passions have found me over the course of some years, writing in itself has been part of me for most of my life.

 From the moment I could wield a pen, I started to compose poems, keep a journal, and draft little stories.
-I was an introverted child, and writing was my way to process events and scenarios unfolding before me, and imagine the adventures I would one day live off paper.
+Writing was my way to process events and scenarios unfolding before me, and imagine the adventures I would one day live off paper.

 Exploring the caves of Barra Honda, Costa Rica